DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Experiments

 \subsection{Experimental Setup}

-\textbf{Benchmarks} We evaluate our method on two benchmarks comprising a total of four real-world datasets, namely NOCS Real 275\cite{Wang2019-hy}, TYO-L~\cite{hodan2018bop}, YCB-V~\cite{xiang2018posecnn}, and HOPE~\cite{lin2021fusion}.
+\textbf{Benchmarks.} We evaluate our method on two benchmarks comprising a total of four real-world datasets, namely NOCS Real 275\cite{Wang2019-hy}, TYO-L~\cite{hodan2018bop}, YCB-V~\cite{xiang2018posecnn}, and HOPE~\cite{lin2021fusion}.

 The \textbf{NOCS Real Benchmark}~\cite{Wang2019-hy} is a de facto standard benchmark for category-level pose estimation.
 It contains objects of 6 target categories (bottle, can, bowl, laptop, camera, mug) placed in 6 different environments spanning a total of 2.75K test images.
-We leverage precomputed MaskRCNN masks as input during inference for a fair comparison to previous works \cite{zhang2023genpose, tian2020shape}.
+For a fair comparison to previous works \cite{zhang2023genpose, tian2020shape}, we use 2D bounding boxes and category IDs from precomputed MaskRCNN results as input during inference.
+The fine masks are estimated by pretrained SAM~\cite{kirillov2023segment} with the 2D bounding box prompts.

-To demonstrate how existing state-of-the-art (SOTA) methods perform in challenging real-world environments, we introduce a zero-shot \textbf{Generalization Benchmark} consisting of three datasets commonly used for instance-level pose estimation, TYO-L~\cite{hodan2018bop}, YCB-V~\cite{xiang2018posecnn}, and HOPE~\cite{lin2021fusion}.
+To demonstrate how existing state-of-the-art (SOTA) methods perform in various challenging real-world environments, we introduce a zero-shot \textbf{Generalization Benchmark} consisting of three datasets commonly used for instance-level pose estimation, TYO-L~\cite{hodan2018bop}, YCB-V~\cite{xiang2018posecnn}, and HOPE~\cite{lin2021fusion}.
 Each dataset poses different challenges to the baselines.
 TYO-L dataset features 21 single-object scenes with five different lighting conditions and four different backgrounds.
 HOPE dataset contains 10 highly occluded multi-object scenes with a very diverse pose distribution.
 The YCB-V dataset contains 12 multi-object scenes with light occlusions and is most similar to NOCS in terms of pose distribution.
 Figure~\ref{fig:pose_visualization} shows sample images from the used datasets.
 To ensure fair evaluation, we standardize object models to be consistently canonicalized with the NOCS dataset and only use the object categories present in NOCS, resulting in 4 categories for TYO-L and YCB-V (bottle, bowl, mug, can), and 2 categories for HOPE (bottle, can).
-We utilize the GT masks for all baselines during inference.
+We utilize the GT masks for all baselines and ours during inference.